Business Rates

 Bradley Westlake leads our dynamic business rates team.
 His over eleven years of experience in rating give him extensive knowledge of Rating legislation in various UK markets, specialising in London, Manchester, and Bristol.

 His years in the public and private sector enable him to steer the team and provide valuable insight to clients with various property types.
-Brandley also has vast experience working with local authorities, which comes in handy when resolving business rates matters like appeals and rebates.
+Bradley also has vast experience working with local authorities, which comes in handy when resolving business rates matters like appeals and rebates.

 Contact Us